 I shook my head in disbelief.
 “I’m not sure, Father.
 But that first problem threw me.
 I just couldn’t get it.”

 He smiled for some reason as I looked at him.
-He said, “You know, if you don’t know the answer to the first question, you can go on to the second and then come back to it.
+He said, “You know, if you don’t know the answer to the first question, you can go on to the second and then come back to the first.
 Sometimes that clears the mind.”

-Mistakes are opportunities.
 You can win or lose, but I like to win, so I look at mistakes as opportunities to show your best.
 I think Duke Ellington said that.
 Besides, we’re going to make mistakes because we’re human.
 The questions is and always has been: how will you deal with them?
 Do you do something about them?
 Or do you just say, “Meh!”

 Thanks for reading this.
 Let me hear from you about how you handle mistakes!